Wild Kind's Journey to Personal Brand Photography

-A lot of people ask how I got into photography, which for some reason, I never really expected to be asked.
+A lot of people ask how I got into photography - a question I somehow never really expected to be asked.
 I've thought about this a lot over the years, especially when that good-for-nothing imposter syndrome comes knocking at my psyche.
 She's not welcome here so she doesn't show up so much anymore.

 Although my path to photography wasn't as straight forward as it is for others, I truly believe I was meant to find a camera.
 To explain, I've done some memory searching to dig up the important points along my journey to photography.
 Buckle up for the Wild Kind Origin Story!